 A Passive Real Estate Investing Retired Advertising Executive

 Holly Williams (Creek Side Chats Episode 21) found her way into passive real estate investing through a very different channel.
-Holly, daughter of an oil company employee dad and a school teacher mom, did everything that we are told to do to succeed in life.
+Holly, the daughter of an oil company employee dad and a school teacher mom, did everything that we are told to do to succeed in life.
 She went to school and attained her bachelor’s degree.
-She acquired a job in advertising, climbed the corporate latter and was earning a very comfortable six-figure income.
-Along the way she married and had a child.
+She acquired a job in advertising, climbed the corporate ladder, and earned a very comfortable six-figure income.
+Along the way, she married and had a child.

 As Holly describes, life was good.
-Then one morning after taking the red-eye from Los Angeles to her home in New York, she was taking a morning nap when her husband awoke her, telling her a plane had just struck the World Trade Center.
-From their rooftop view, just a few blocks from the Trade Center they could see the damage and watched in terror and horror people began jumping to their deaths from the upper stories of the building.
+Then one morning, after taking the red-eye from Los Angeles to her home in New York, she was taking a morning nap when her husband awoke her, telling her a plane had just struck the World Trade Center.
+From their rooftop view, just a few blocks from the Trade Center, they could see the damage and watched in terror and horror as people began jumping to their deaths from the upper stories of the building.

 Even after seeing these initial satisfying results, there was still a part of her that said, “This is too good to be true.”
 To assure herself that this was real, Holly began to educate herself about money.
-As her knowledge grew she began to realize that everything she had been taught throughout her life about money were just myths.
+As her knowledge grew, she began to realize that everything she had been taught throughout her life about money was just myths.